open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 2: Create the block sequence

-%--
-video:
- source: youtube
- id: VidTutorialStep2
- videoid: eiGXe-t-C28?start=790
- width: 640
- height: 360
- caption: |
-  Step 2 in the step-by-step video tutorial.
---%

 Click on *block_sequence* in the overview.
 At the moment this `sequence` is empty.
 We want *block sequence* to consist of a block of trials, followed by a  `feedback` display.
 For this we need to do the following:

-### Append a reset_feedback item to reset the feedback variables
+__Append a reset_feedback item to reset the feedback variables__

 We don't want our feedback to be confounded by key presses that participants have made during the instruction phase (or during previous blocks of trials).
 Therefore, we start each block of trials by resetting the feedback variables.
 To do this we need a `reset_feedback` item.
 Grab `reset_feedback` from the item toolbar (under 'Response collection') and drag it onto *block_sequence*.

-### Append a new loop, containing a new sequence, for a block of trials
+__Append a new loop, containing a new sequence, for a block of trials__

 For a single trial we need a `sequence`.
 For a block of trials, we need to repeat this `sequence` multiple times.
 Therefore, for a block of trials we need to wrap a `loop` around a `sequence`.
 Drag a `loop` from the item toolbar onto *reset_feedback*.
-Next, drag a `sequence` from the item toolbar onto the newly created `loop`, and select 'Set as item to run for loop' in the pop-up menu that appears.
+Next, drag a `sequence` from the item toolbar onto the newly created `loop`, and select 'Insert into new_loop' in the pop-up menu that appears.
 (We will get back to this in Step 3.)

-### Append a feedback item
+__Append a feedback item__

 After every block of trials we want to give feedback to the participant, so that the participant knows how well he/ she is doing.
 For this we need a `feedback` item.
-Drag a `feedback` from the item toolbar onto *loop*, and select 'Insert after loop' in the pop-up menu that appears.
+Drag a `feedback` from the item toolbar onto *new_loop*, and select 'Insert after loop' in the pop-up menu that appears.
 (We will get back to this in Step 10.)

-### Give the new items sensible names
+__Give the new items sensible names__

 Rename: (See Step 1 if you don't remember how to do this.)

 - *new_loop* to *block_loop*
-- *sequence* to *trial_sequence*
+- *new_sequence* to *trial_sequence*
 - *new_reset_feedback* to *reset_feedback*
 - *new_feedback* to *feedback*

 The overview of your experiment now looks like %FigStep2.
 Remember to save your experiment regularly.
-You can download the experiment up to this point here:

-- [tutorial_step2.osexp][step2]

 %--
 figure: